hjr265/hjr265.me/content/blog/client-side-search-in-hugo-with-fuse-js/index.md

 Client-side search is one way to work around this limitation of static websites.

-You build a search index of your entire website.
-You serve it as to the client JSON - the web browser.
-You use the search index JSON in client-side JavaScript to provide fast search functionality.
-It works quite well in practice.
+You build an array of objects describing all your pages on your website.
+You serve it to the client as JSON.
+You use the JSON with client-side JavaScript to provide fast search functionality.

+And, it works quite well in practice.

 ## Generating the Search Index